fuckwbored/avKeylogger/README.md

      \/             \/   \/\/
 ```

-simple keylogger that sends keylogs in your bot. written on python 3
+Simple keylogger that sends keylogs in your telegram bot.
+Written on python 3 🐍

-# Instruction
+# Instruction 📓
 1. Here paste your bot token and your telegram id

 ![photo](https://i.imgur.com/ZWWRAh2.png)